StackVista/stackstate-docs/configure/health/health-synchronization.md

 **Use this model when:** The external monitoring system doesn't have access to the total external checks state, but only works on an event based approach.

-**JSON payload:** The metadata `repeat_interval` and `expire_interval` are not relevant for the [Transactional Increments health payload](/configure/health/send-health-data/transactional_increments.md) as there is no predefined periodicity on the data.
+**JSON payload:** The metadata `repeat_interval` and `expire_interval` aren't relevant for the [Transactional Increments health payload](/configure/health/send-health-data/transactional_increments.md) as there is no predefined periodicity on the data.

 {% endtab %}
 {% endtabs %}